A professor writes that antidepressants don’t seem to help patients over the long term, reigniting the debate over psychotherapy vs. medication.

-Almost of adults in the United States experience at least one major depressive episode in a given year.
+Almost 7 percent of adults in the United States experience at least one major depressive episode in a given year.

 The two common ways of treating major depression are psychotherapy and antidepressant medications.